-Many farmers are well aware of the risks of open burning but lack the tools and knowledge to adopt alternative practices.
+Many farmers are well aware of the consequences of open burning but lack the tools and knowledge to adopt alternative practices.
 The Climate and Clean Air Coalition’s Agriculture Initiative supports regional networks and projects that facilitate the adoption of open burning alternatives.
 These “no burn” methods have the potential to reduce black carbon emissions by half, while simultaneously providing economic and social benefits for farmers.

 Responsible for more than a third of all black carbon emissions, open burning is the single largest source of black carbon, a short-lived climate pollutant that contributes to air pollution, climate change, and increased melting in the cryosphere (regions of snow and ice).
 Open burning also represents one of the largest causes of air pollution-related illnesses and deaths after cookstoves.